-1. Introduction
+2. Introduction

-This paper sets out our delivery plan and detailed programme for developing the first round of the new drainage and wastewater management plans (DWMPs) across our operating region covering Kent, Sussex, Hampshire and the Isle of Wight.
-DWMPs are long-term plans for drainage and wastewater management to ensure the sustainability of drainage infrastructure and systems so they meet the needs of customers and the environment now and into the future.
+The DWMP is a long-term plan for drainage and wastewater management across our operating region covering Kent, Sussex, Hampshire and the Isle of Wight.
+It sets out our plans up to a 2050 planning horizon and is designed to ensure the sustainability of our drainage infrastructure and systems so they meet the needs of customers and the environment now and into the future.
+We will develop our DWMP using a number of Planning Objectives, to be agreed with our partners, as set out in our website.